 I began painting seriously in 2004 studying with acclaimed artists in Canada and the US.
 In 2007, I invested in full-time study at the Jeffrey Watts Atelier in Encinitas California, drawing and painting from life.
 I continue to study with exceptional artists today.
 I am very fortunate and appreciative to have found this adventure in my senior years.

-I have been fortunate to have won numerous competitions and awards for both my studio and plein air paintings in BC.
-In 2016 in Ontario I was an invited participant in the 50th Anniversary Plein Air Competition at the McMichael Gallery in Kleinburg ( home of the Group of Seven and Tom Thompson) , where my painting won a first place.
-In 2020 I was honored to have been chosen a faculty participant in the Plein Air Convention in Santa Fe NM and the only Canadian chosen to participate in the Door County Plein Air competition in Wisconsin.
-Although cancelled for 2020 they are rescheduled for 2021.
+My work has won numerous awards and competitions for both studio and plein air .
+I was honored to have been chosen a faculty participant in the Plein Air Convention in Santa Fe NM and the only Canadian chosen to participate in the Door County Plein Air competition in Wisconsin.

 My work has been sited in Arabella Magazine, in South West Art and in the North Light Books: The Best of Acrylics 2014 , 2015 , 2016 and Plein Air Magazines- Plein Air Today.

-I enjoy conducting workshops in studio and plein air painting and during Covid shutdown began on-line teaching.
+I conduct both live and Zoom workshops in studio and plein air painting .

-I am honoured to have been selected into membership of:
+I am honoured to have been selected for membership to:

 Society of Canadian Artists

 Federation of Canadian Artists

 Cathy and I share our time between Courtenay BC. (winter months) and Collingwood Ontario (summer months) .